dannywillems/ocaml-cordova-plugin-list/README.md

 ## What are Cordova, js_of_ocaml and gen_js_api?

-* [Cordova](https://cordova.apache.org) allows you to develop hybrid mobile applications using web technologies such as HTML, CSS and Javascript.
-For more informations, see [the official website](https://cordova.apache.org/).
+* [Cordova](https://cordova.apache.org) allows you to develop hybrid mobile applications using web technologies such as HTML, CSS and JavaScript.
+For more information, see [the official website](https://cordova.apache.org/).
 Through Cordova plugins, you can access to the native components.
 To learn how to make Cordova plugins, see [the official tutorial](https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html).
 You can find the official Cordova plugin list [here](https://cordova.apache.org/plugins/).

-* [js\_of\_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to Javascript.
-Since Cordova applications use Javascript, js\_of\_ocaml provides a way to develop mobile application using OCaml.
+* [js\_of\_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to JavaScript.
+Since Cordova applications use JavaScript, js\_of\_ocaml provides a way to develop mobile application using OCaml.
 For more info, see [the Ocsigen project](http://ocsigen.org/) which contains js\_of\_ocaml.

-* [gen_js_api](https://github.com/lexifi/gen_js_api) aims at simplifying the creation of OCaml bindings for Javascript libraries.
-It must currently be used with the js_of_ocaml compiler, although other ways to run OCaml code "against" Javascript might be supported later withthe same binding definitions (for instance, Bucklescript, or direct embedding of a JS engine in a native OCaml application).
+* [gen_js_api](https://github.com/lexifi/gen_js_api) aims at simplifying the creation of OCaml bindings for JavaScript libraries.
+It must currently be used with the js_of_ocaml compiler, although other ways to run OCaml code "against" JavaScript might be supported later with the same binding definitions (for instance, Bucklescript, or direct embedding of a JS engine in a native OCaml application).

 ## How does it work?